0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 > `hashcat --force -m 0 -a 0 hash.txt ~/CyberSecurity/SecLists/Passwords/Leaked-Databases/rockyou.txt`

-And get the final flag.
+Finally, you have a root flag.